 | Tip burn on lettuce | Calcium deficiency or poor air circulation | Add small fan; ensure calcium in nutrient mix |

-The good news: most problems in hydroponics come back to pH or light contamination of the reservoir.
-Fix those two things and you’ll solve 80% of issues beginners face.
+The good news: most hydroponic problems come back to pH or light contamination of the reservoir.
+Fix those two things and you’ll solve 80% of what beginners face.

 What Does It Really Cost?

 One of the biggest myths about hydroponics is that it’s expensive.
-Here’s what a real beginner setup actually costs:
+Here’s what a real beginner setup actually costs.
+For a full breakdown, see our post on how much it costs to start a hydroponic garden.

 Frequently Asked Questions